roadsocial/roadsocial/tg_eval/ReadMe.md

 We utilize the official repository of [ActionFormer](https://github.com/happyharrycn/actionformer_release) for this task.

 ## Requirements
 The dependencies are the same as those specified in the official [ActionFormer](https://github.com/happyharrycn/actionformer_release) repository.
+Also, download the pretrained weights from the official repository of ActionFormer.

 ## Steps to Compute mAP